on failure, depression and creativity

 Seth Godin said that he regards his mistakes and failures as prized possessions.

 I'm sure you have heard countless stories like that, so I won't list more.
-But when we hear stories like that, we tend to focus on what came afterwards.
+But when we hear stories like that, we tend to focus on what came afterward.
 The success, fame, extraordinary talent.
 Those people must have been to begin with.
-Their failures were just the mistakes of other people who did not recognise that, right?
+Their failures were just the mistakes of other people who did not recognize that, right?

 Wrong.
 Talent is not innate- plenty of research has shown that.
 Certain physical characteristics can help or hinder in different areas.
 Beyond that, it comes down to persistence and deliberate practice.
 That is what we develop through failure.